A story from Transgenre Dreams.

 “Thank you, Mr. Blackthorn.”
 Williams wore a look of relief, as did the others.
 “Will you now tell us where he is digging?”

 “In the one place I didn’t apply for permits.
 The least known place of all the places so far discovered.”
 Erasmus grinned.
-“In Croatia, Sevastopol.
+“In Crimea, Sevastopol.
 The buried pyramid discovered by Vitaly Goh in 2001.”

 “Oh my God.
 We were just in time.”
 Prosser put his face in his hands.